Sergeant, there’s one thing I ought a tell you; if you lay a hand on White Buffalo again, I’ll kill ya’. – Chisum (1970)

 Story – Chisum (1970)

 Sheriff Brady (Bruce Cabot) is out meeting with Mexican bandits so he can pay them to cause trouble for Chisum.
 Some of Chisum’s men are herding a string of ponies when the Mexican bandits attack.
-They kill a lot of men and steal the horse.
+They kill a lot of men and steal the horses.

 In town, Chisum finds that the general store owner is pulling out.
 He has been bought out by L.G.
 Murphey (Forrest Tucker).
 Chisum is told about the attack and heads towards the Tunstall Ranch to head them off.

-On the Tunstall Ranch, Englishman Henry Tunstall (Patric Knowles) and his assistant William Bonney AKA Billy the Kid (Geoffrey Deuel) are sorting cows as to ownership.
+On the Tunstall Ranch, Englishman Henry Tunstall (Patric Knowles) and his assistant William Bonney, AKA Billy the Kid (Geoffrey Deuel), are sorting cows as to ownership.
 Tunstall mentors Bonney on fair dealings.
 Chisum and his men ride up, and the Tunstall group rides after.

 The bandits are watering the horses.
 Chisum and Pepper ride down to confront the bandits.
 Bonney rides ahead, and he is the best with a gun and doesn’t mind killing.
 Pepper finds the money that the sheriff paid the bandits.

-At the stage, he meets the new store manager Alex McSween (Andrew Prine), and his wife Sue McSween (Lynda Day George).
-His niece, Sallie Chisum (Pamela McMyler) is at the stable buying a horse.
+At the stage, he meets the new store manager, Alex McSween (Andrew Prine), and his wife, Sue McSween (Lynda Day George).
+His niece, Sallie Chisum (Pamela McMyler), is at the stable buying a horse.

 Chisum and Sallie head back to the ranch.
-Tunstall is acting as a father figure Bonney.
-When they come out of the store, Bonney’s old riding gang comes up led by Jess Evans (Richard Jaeckel).
+Tunstall is acting as a father figure to Bonney.
+When they come out of the store, Bonney’s old riding gang comes up, led by Jess Evans (Richard Jaeckel).
 Tunstall is a little shocked that Bonney used to ride with a crowd like that.
 Evans goes to work for L.G.
 Murphey.

-Former buffalo hunter, Pat Garrett (Glenn Corbett) comes into a camp where men are watching Chisum’s cattle.
+Former buffalo hunter Pat Garrett (Glenn Corbett) comes into a camp where men are watching Chisum’s cattle.
 He lets them know that rides led by Evans are approaching the herd.
 Garrett helps the cattlemen fight the rustler.
 They capture one of the rustlers named Riker (Gregg Palmer) and take him back to the house.
-It is the night of the party and Garrett sees Sallie dancing with Bonney.
+It is the night of the party, and Garrett sees Sallie dancing with Bonney.
 When they are introduced, Garrett gets a little snide with Bonney.
-The next day they drop Riker off at the jail with Sheriff Brady.
+The next day, they drop Riker off at the jail with Sheriff Brady.

 L.G.
 Murphey explains to Alex McSween his plan to get the water rights from Chisum.
 Sheriff Brady and Evans come in to talk about Riker, but they won’t talk about it in front of Alex.
-The three men plan to let the prisoner escape and hid in the line camp.
+The three men plan to let the prisoner escape and hide in the line camp.
 They plan to put out a reward poster for the escaped rustler.

-James J. Dolan is roughly throwing an old Hispanic man named Juan, out of the Murphey’s store.
+James J. Dolan is roughly throwing an old Hispanic man named Juan out of the Murphey’s store.
 Bonney fires a shot through the window to stop the fight, but Tunstall has him put his gun away.
 Chisum shows up, and they talk to Murphey about his prices.
 Tunstall and Chisum decide to open a store and a bank to compete with Murphey.

 The herd that was scattered by the rustlers was supposed to be delivered to the Army.
 At the fort, the commander says he has ordered a herd from someone else.
 The chief, White Buffalo (Abraham Sofaer), knows Chisum from the old days.
 When he tries to talk to Chisum, an Army First Sergeant (John Pickard) grabs the chief.
 Chisum grabs the sergeant, gives him a cigar, and calmly explains that if he touches White Buffalo again, he will kill him.